-If you're part of a multi-academy trust (MAT), your trust will publish some of this information on your behalf, as we explain below.
+If you're part of a multi-academy trust (MAT), your trust will likely publish some of this information on your behalf, as we explain below.

-Checklist for multi-academy trusts
+Checklist for multi-academy trusts (MATs)

-It's a good idea to have a separate website
+You should have a separate website

 For example, each academy website could host school-related documents, including: